-Slow cooker posole is an easy version of authentic Mexican posole–or stew–made with pork, hominy, onions, garlic, plus all the traditional toppings.
-The only thing missing is the constant need to tend it on the stovetop.
+Slow cooker pork posole is sorta a cheater’s version of authentic Mexican posole, a stew of sorts made with pork, hominy, onions, garlic, and all the traditional toppings.
+About the only thing missing is the constant need to tend it on the stovetop.

-This slow cooker posole is an easy yet authentic Mexican expression of comfort food.
+This slow cooker pork posole is an easy riff on a classic Mexican expression of comfort food.
 The robust stew includes meltingly tender shredded pork along with hominy and onions that are gently coaxed to sweetness.
 If you’re lucky enough to have some leftover posole, goodness gracious, the options are endless.
-Harness it as a burrito or taco filling, plop it atop some rice, or simply slap a fried egg on top and consider it breakfast.
-Originally published November 1, 2017.–Angie Zoobkoff
+Harness it as a burrito or taco filling, plop it atop some rice, or simply slap a fried egg on top and consider it breakfast.–Angie Zoobkoff

 - 2 tablespoons vegetable oil